 Chili sauce is really a generic term for any sauce that utilizes chilies, tomato sauce, vinegar (sometimes), sugar, and other spices.
-The key differentiator from traditional hot sauce is its thickness.
+The key differentiator from the traditional hot sauce is its thickness.
 Chili sauce isn’t something you’d sprinkle from a hot sauce dasher bottle.
 It’s thicker, often more akin to ketchup in flow.

 - If a recipe calls for half a cup of chili sauce and proportionately that seems like a lot, then something less spicy and more tomato-based may be in order.
-A lot of meatloaf and sweet BBQ recipes call for this.
+A lot of meatloaves and sweet BBQ recipes call for this.

-- If the recipe calls for simply a teaspoon or tablespoon (and proportionately in the recipe it’s a small amount), then something more chili-concentrated and spicy is a better bet.
+- If the recipe calls for simply a teaspoon or tablespoon (and proportionately in the recipe, it’s a small amount), then something more chili-concentrated and spicy is a better bet.

 - Ketchup-like chili sauces also tend to carry less heat than more concentrated chili sauces do, so consider your heat tolerance as well.

-Your best option for small proportions: Sriracha sauce
+Your best option for small proportions: Sriracha Sauce

-The heat comes from red jalapeño peppers, and there’s a definite fire here, so Sriracha isn’t the solution for big proportions in context to the recipe.
-But it’s so well-rounded as a sauce, it’s a must to have in the cupboard for when the need arises.
+The heat comes from red jalapeño peppers, and there’s a definite heat here, so Sriracha isn’t the solution for big proportions in context to the recipe.
+But it’s so well-rounded as a sauce, it’s a must have in the cupboard for when the need arises.
 You’ll find a lot of culinary use cases.

-Spicy ketchup will obviously be more sweet and very mild in comparison to Sriracha, so as an ingredient its good for big proportions (like for meatloaf).
-We wouldn’t use it for more authentic chili sauce needs (go with Sriracha there), but based on your recipe context it can work.
+Spicy ketchup will obviously be sweeter and very mild in comparison to Sriracha, so as an ingredient, it’s good for big proportions (like for meatloaf).
+We wouldn’t use it for more authentic chili sauce needs (go with Sriracha there), but based on your recipe context, it can work.

 Not recommended: Ketchup alone

-We know it may be very tempting to simply swap-in that ketchup sitting in the fridge, but spiciness is a primary expectation of chili sauce, and there’s obviously none in ketchup.
+We know it may be very tempting to simply swap in that ketchup sitting in the fridge, but spiciness is a primary expectation of chili sauce, and there’s obviously none in ketchup.
 Plus, it’s very simple to spice up that ketchup with chipotle or cayenne pepper to at least provide some heat.